 UK nationals in Belgium may apply for a new residency permit between January 1, 2021, and December 31, 2021.
 Applicants will be invited to apply for a residency permit.
 They must have a prescheduled in-person appointment to apply at the town hall of their residency, or at the town hall where they work if they are cross-border workers.
 Applicants must submit proof of their EU residence registration to demonstrate that they were residents before December 31, 2020.
 Alternatively, they can provide proof of self-employment, education, or independent means to demonstrate residency rights before the Brexit transition.
 Applicants will receive an Article 50 permit application confirmation with a three-month validity to verify that they have applied for residency.
 The certificate may be extended if necessary.
 UK nationals who have lived in the country for at least five years may apply for a 10-year residence card (M-Card) if eligible.
 Otherwise, they can continue accruing time towards permanent residency in 2021.

 Non-EU family members of UK nationals who have a current Belgian residence permit will also be invited to apply for a new residence permit by December 31, 2021.

 What Should Employers and Applicants Know?

 New information is also available for cross-border workers.
-Cross-border workers with established status before December 31, 2020 may continue to perform the same activities in 2021, but they should apply for a five-year renewable N-Card instead.
-Cross-border workers who do not have an Annex 15 must demonstrate their eligibility to work in the country under the Withdrawal Agreement before the Brexit transition.
-Posted workers who qualified for residency or held posted worker status before December 31, 2020 must apply for either an M-Card or an N-Card when available.
+Cross-border workers with established status before December 31, 2020, may continue to perform the same activities in 2021, but they should apply for a five-year renewable N-Card instead.
+Cross-border workers who do not have Annex 15 must demonstrate their eligibility to work in the country under the Withdrawal Agreement before the Brexit transition.
+Posted workers who qualified for residency or held posted worker status before December 31, 2020, must apply for either an M-Card or an N-Card when available.